yanyaanliu/UFOs/README.md

 ## Summary
+ - Drawbacks:
- - One drawback on the webpage is that it is not very user friendly.
+  - It is not very user friendly.
 For examples, there's no filter or reset button to click on.
   - The data on the website is limited.
- - Recomendations:
+ - Recommendations:
    - Add a filer button
    - Add a reset button to remove criteria for a new search
    - The colours on the website are too plain, better design could be implemented